Line-Sweep Terrain Lighting

 Parent-tile pre-pass

-A natural limitation of per-tile methods is that they have no knowledge of terrain beyond it.
-Mountains just outside the boundary which would cast shadows onto the tile are never considered, producing visible seams between tiles.
+A limitation of per-tile methods is that they have no knowledge of terrain beyond their edges.
+External mountains which would cast shadows onto the tile are not considered, producing visible seams between tiles.
+A natural solution is to use lower-resolution parent tile data to build a horizon stack before sweeping across the computation tile.

 Toggle the parent-tile pre-pass below and observe its effect in the vicinity of tile boundaries.
 The selector shows how the covered-area / resolution trade plays out visually — at the comp-tile red outline shrinks to of the horizon width (4× the surrounding area captured), and at to .
+Dragging the sun handle upward also shrinks the blue “horizon touched” tint toward the tile — you’re watching the elevation-bounded trim kick in.

 Line-sweep ambient occlusion